PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 The only other resident is *Piston*, a short machination who is Aeren's clockwork assistant.
 He is able to take simple commands, however he is not sentient.

 ### Backstory

-Aeren d'Cannith - previously known as **Aeren Thorne** prior to Induction into house Cannith.

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Making.